martijnfeld/joomla-simple-google-analytics-4/README.md

 # Joomla!
 Simple Google Analytics
 Simple Google Analytics is a Joomla! plugin which allows you to add Google Analytics tracking code to your Joomla! website.

-It has an option to anonymize IP addresses to comply with European privacy laws.
+It has an option to anonymize IP addresses to help you to comply with European privacy laws.

 Works with Joomla!
 2.5 and Joomla!
 3+